bernharde/Concurrency-Extensions-for-EntityFramework/README.md

 - Everytime a ConcurrencyException occurs a new DbContext instance is created to reduce cache issues.

 ### Sample: How to ignore dublicate key errors
+#### Situation 1
+- Entity X is added
+- Entity Y with the same primary key as X is added

+= Entity Y SaveChanges will throw a Dublicate key error
+#### Solution
+Use SaveChangesMode.IgnoreEntityDublicateKey
 ```csharp
 public void IgnoreEntityDublicateKeyError()
 {